Jake Knotts

-John M. "Jake" Knotts, Jr. (born December 12, 1944) is a former Republican member of the South Carolina Senate, representing the 23rd District from 2002 to 2012.
+John Milton "Jake" Knotts, Jr. (born December 12, 1944) is a former Republican member of the South Carolina Senate, representing the 23rd District from 2002 to 2012.
 Previously he was a member of the South Carolina House of Representatives from 1994 through 2002.

 Early life

 Knotts was born in December 1944 in West Columbia, South Carolina, the son of John Milton, Sr. and Dovereen Jessie (Williams) Knotts.
 He was the child of a poverty-stricken family and raised as Jakie Webster until he was told his real name at age 12.
 Knotts served in the Navy.
 Following his service, Knotts worked as a police officer for the Columbia Police Department, a detective, and an assistant coroner before entering politics.
 Knotts married Betty Lee in 1965, with whom he has two children, Michelle Nicole and Tara Marie.

 Political career

 Knotts was a prominent critic of governor and fellow Republican Mark Sanford and was a leading critic of the governor following his disappearance and admission of an extramarital affair.

 Knotts was defeated for re-election in the 2012 general election by Katrina Shealy, a Republican petition candidate who he had defeated in the 2008 Republican primary.